How to budget for student life in Finland

 It's a good idea to start saving at the same time as you start planning your studies abroad.
 It's not easy to advise on a budget for the first month because it depends on what you consider necessities and what you want and can find second-hand.
 Also, it depends on how many people are in your household, so modify your budget accordingly.

 Rent and room furnishing consume your budget in the first month, depending on when you arrive in Jyväskylä and what kind of apartment and furniture you are looking for.
-However, the budget eventually stabilizes.
+However, the budget eventually stabilises.

 Reduce rental and furniture costs by buying second-hand

 Most student residences in Finland are rented unfurnished, except for a wardrobe.
-Furniture, bed frame and mattress, kitchen utensils, curtains, and so on can be costly when purchased new.
+Furniture, bed frames and mattresses, kitchen utensils, curtains, and so on can be costly when purchased new.
 However, some students have furnished their rooms for less than 200 euros by shopping at second-hand stores in Jyväskylä.
 Keep in mind that in this way it might take some time to gather all the furniture and equipment.
 When you buy a complete furniture set, some second-hand stores with transportation services could deliver it to your home for free or at a reduced price.

-Aside from personally visiting businesses, students frequently purchase second-hand furniture and household goods through the Facebook group called Second-Hand Items in Jyväskylä or the Finnish second-hand website, Tori.fi.
-You can receive the furniture for free or at a fraction of the cost from other students nearing the conclusion of their studies who live near to your flat.
+You can receive the furniture for free or at a fraction of the cost from other students nearing the conclusion of their studies who live near your flat.
 If the pick-up location is far away, you must arrange for transportation.
+In addition, in the Facebook group called Roskalava Jyväskylä and Give away free stuff Jyväskylä Telegram group, you can acquire furniture and household goods for free.

 Other necessities: Student union fee and Finnish phone subscription

-Keep in mind that as a student you are also required to pay the Student Union fee (full academic year: 76,50€, the autumn term only 48,00 € / spring term only 50,00 €) and the Health care fee if you are outside the EU, which is 36.80 € per term, which gives you access to the Finnish Student Health Service (FSHS).
+Keep in mind that as a student you are also required to pay the Student Union fee (full academic year: 76,50 Euros, the autumn term only 48,00 Euros/spring term only 50,00 Euros) and the Health care fee if you are not from the EU countries, which is 35,60 Euros per term, and gives you access to the Finnish Student Health Service (FSHS).

 When everything is close, transportation is almost free

 Walking, cycling, and taking the bus are the most popular modes of transportation in Jyväskylä.
-Students who live near university campuses like to walk and cycle to campus.
+Students who live near university campuses like to walk and cycle to the campus.
 Bicycles are also useful for getting around campus, attending lectures, sightseeing, attending quick social gatherings, grocery shopping, and exercising.

 You may not have to pay much to get to and from campus.
 Cycling and walking are safe in Jyväskylä since there are dedicated cycling and pedestrian lanes - which also means that you may not have to pay much to get to and from campus.